Edtech in Africa

 Learning Communities – Learning is social, and startups like Studentscircle, Brainshare and the likes are taking advantage of the digital age to build student networks that foster sharing of resources and collaborative study.

-Looking forward, newer trends like gamification and virtual reality classrooms are likely to come into play soon in more urban cities.
+Looking forward, newer trends for edtech in Africa like gamification and virtual reality classrooms are likely to come into play soon in more urban cities.

 To a large extent, the penetration of the market by mobile devices and better connectivity have made a lot of this recorded progress possible in urban cities but that is not nearly enough.
 More can be done about ensuring that these tools reach those who need it most.